 4. Do the payment terminal and the device/card need to touch?

 No. The beauty of NFC is that the two devices simply need to be within proximity of one another (usually several inches) to complete the transaction.
 Users initiate the payment with their smartphone, wearable device, or contactless card once they’re in proximity and the transaction is complete.
 No physical contact is required for this “tap-to-pay” user experience.

 Contactless payments are tokenized, meaning the payment information is replaced with random characters that can’t be decoded.
 If this information is ever stolen, it is useless to the recipient.
 Digital wallets also use biometric authentication, such as fingerprint identification or face recognition, for an extra layer of security when making contactless payments.
 Click here to read more about contactless payments security.

-6. How do I know if my POS payment terminals can accept contactless payments?
+6. How do I know if my existing card readers can accept contactless payments?

 Talk to your payment processor.
 They can tell you if your current hardware supports contactless payments or if you need new equipment to get started.

 Need a contactless reader?
 Click below to get in touch.